 It would be reckless not to protect yourself against the worst-case scenario by ignoring even the most basic means of protection.
 If this were the case, you would not be let off, and you would be reminded of the obligation to act according to good practices, i.e. compliance with the standards in force.

 And NBN S 21-100-1 & NBN S 21-100-2 exist as rules to comply with in the event that a fire is detected.

-As for the regulatory framework, the rule in Belgium is not to be prescriptive in this area, but rather to implement all means to guarantee the safety of people and response teams, especially through the application of Royal Decree I4AR of 28/03/2014, whose first provision will, in most cases, be the installation of an automatic fire detection system.
+As for the regulatory framework, the rule in Belgium is not to be prescriptive in this area, but rather to implement all means to guarantee the safety of people and response teams, especially through the application of the Code for Health & Safety at work (Royal Decree of 28/03/2014), whose first provision will, in most cases, be the installation of an automatic fire detection system.